Skip to main content

 Both synthetic and native webhooks, enable real-time notifications for tickets and comment events.

-StackOne offers out-of-the-box integrations with a wide range of platforms, simplifying the integration process.
+StackOne offers pre-built connectors with a wide range of platforms, simplifying the integration process.

 Key Features